This topic is in the War On Terrorism discussion forum. (rss)

 Someone told me that Fox news is "Fair and Balance" or CNN "the Most trusted Name in the News", I guess the both will be a safe bet.
 Are they?
 Thanks.

-reply posted on 21-11-2004 @ 03:14 PM by Blobber
+posted on Nov, 21 2004 @ 03:14 PM

-I don't trust CNN very much anymore, I mean in the same one minute they told about the "insurgents" in Falluja, and also that most of the bodies found of fighters, were Iraqi or Iraqi from other cities.
+I don't trust CNN very much anymore, I mean in the same one minute they told about the "insurgents" in Falluja, and also that most of the bodies found of fighters, were Iraqi or Iraqi from other cities

 Oh and I don't trust Fox at all after they have showed a documentary over here how Fox runs their shows and how they publish the news.
 They even showed memo's from high level managers from Fox with orders not to use words as "snipers", instead use "sharpshooters" when it comes to US soldiers, also a memo was shown were the bosses ordered the editors not to make a new "Watergate" out of the lies of the WMD and Sadam-A Qaeda "evidences".